Phase transition during inflation and the gravitational wave signal at pulsar timing arrays

-As shown in the appendix, the production of the curvature perturbation lasts for a couple of e-folds, the typical physical momentum of the bubbles are redshifted, and thus we expect the correlation $\langle [\sigma^2]_\bq [\sigma^2]_{\bq'}^*\rangle'$ to drop significantly with $q$ for $q_{\rm phys}$ larger than some value between $H$ and $\beta$.
-From numerical simulation, as shown in Fig.~\ref{fig:Pzeta}, $\Delta_\zeta^2$ drops as $q^{-6}$ in the UV region.
+As shown in SUPP, the production of the curvature perturbation lasts for a few e-folds, during which the typical physical momentum of the bubbles undergoes redshifting.
+As a result, the correlation $\langle [\sigma^2]_\bq [\sigma^2]_{\bq'}^*\rangle'$ drops significantly as $q_{\rm phys}$ become larger than a value between $H$ and $\beta$.
+This behavior leads to the drop of $\Delta_\zeta^2$ as $q^{-6}$ in the UV region, as shown in Fig.~\ref{fig:Pzeta}.